Provider to patient visits include 2 locations:

 Patient location – Typically, patients will initiate and/or participate in a VE when and where they feel most comfortable and in a location they consider to be appropriate.
 While it can be assumed that they have selected their own "site," some general principals should be adhered to.
 All encounters should be done in a private environment to avoid sensitive patient information from being heard or seen by unauthorized people.
 While patient information should not be stored on a local device, equipment and devices should deploy the proper security measures such as encryption and user authentication in order to provide the highest protection for patient information left on the device.
 Patient should wear the same attire as they would have for an in-person visit.
 Patient should be ready to discuss and/or show their medications and medical equipment with the provider during the encounter.
 For both live and store-and-forward encounters, the location where information will be acquired should be well lit and quiet, while the information should be acquired and transmitted securely and directly onto the provider's secured server.
 For peripheral devices and devices that are worn, these devices should be adequately vetted by the provider site for accuracy, security and reliability.
 All electronic transmission of patient information should be secured, appropriately encrypted, and authenticated to the right user.

-The following people are integral to the EV:
+The following people are integral to the VE:

-Primary care physician –the physician provider for the patient's medical home.
-In order to avoid the fragmentation of care, the primary care physician should be promptly updated the discussion and plan of care derived from all virtual encounters between the patient and any other provider.
+Primary care physician – The physician provider for the patient's medical home.
+In order to avoid the fragmentation of care, the primary care physician should be promptly updated on the discussion and plan of care derived from all virtual encounters between the patient and any other provider.
 This should occur within the patient's medical record.

 Who is the technical engineer?
 This person is responsible for ensuring that the technology is functioning properly, updated with the latest compatible software, and tested periodically to ensure highest performance.
 The technical engineer should be ready to assist and troubleshoot if unexpected problems occur, including during live sessions.

-Relation with the telehealth program– Direct to consumer (DTC) encounters are increasing as the consumer (patient) is increasing demanding convenient and timely services.
+Relation with the telehealth program – Direct to consumer (DTC) encounters are increasing as the consumer (patient) is increasingly demanding convenient and timely services.
 These direct to consumer or virtual encounters are an important pillar of a telehealth program.

 Operation and site coordination – The telehealth coordinator evaluates partner sites and their clinical needs and requirements.
 In the case of DTC or VE, the operation and site coordination should identify, assist and expedite patients' access to care with a focus on reducing patient and provider costs (in time, dollars, and resource allocation).